-- Environment: Waste rock, tailings and pyrite management. - Safety: Nobody gets hurt. - Social responsibility: Community development projects and consultation. - People: Peoples' ability to execute operations, strategy and plans.
-The criteria for the assurance consisted of the following three elements: - Provision of a balanced representation of material issues in the Report. - Accuracy of the performance data and statements in the Report. - Validity of the self-declared Global Reporting Initiative (GRI) Standards Core Reporting.
+- Environment: Waste rock, tailings and pyrite management. - Safety: Nobody gets hurt. - Governance: Delivery of the Strategic Business Plan.

+The criteria for the assurance consisted of the following three elements:

+- Provision of a balanced representation of material issues in the Report. - Accuracy of the performance data and statements in the Report. - Validity of the self-declared Global Reporting Initiative (GRI) Standards Core Reporting.